hbctraining/DGE_workshop/lessons/09_functional_analysis.md

 ![Pathway analysis tools](../img/pathway_analysis.png)

 The goal of functional analysis is provide biological insight, so it's necessary to analyze our results in the context of our experimental hypothesis: **FMRP and MOV10 associate and regulate the translation of a subset of RNAs**.
-Therefore, based on the authors' hypothesis, we may expect the enrichment of processes/pathways related to **translation, splicing, and the regulation of mRNAs**., which we would need to validate experimentally.
+Therefore, based on the authors' hypothesis, we may expect the enrichment of processes/pathways related to **translation, splicing, and the regulation of mRNAs**, which we would need to validate experimentally.

 ***Note that all tools described below are great tools to validate experimental results and to make hypotheses.
 These tools suggest genes/pathways that may be involved with your condition of interest; however, you should NOT use these tools to make conclusions about the pathways involved in your experimental process.
 You will need to perform experimental validation of any suggested pathways.***